 How Much Does it Cost to Deworm a Cat?

 The cost of deworming a cat will depend greatly on the area you live in and how bad the infestation is in your feline.

 When you take in your new kitten for an initial vet check, take a fresh stool sample with you.
 This saves on having to pay for another visit-charge.

-Fecal tests to diagnose worms can range from $31 to $131 depending on your country and individual city.
+Fecal tests to diagnose worms can range from $31 to $131 depending on your city.
 In addition, if your vet determines your cat has intestinal parasites, you will have to pay for the treatment drug.
-Again depending on the type of treatment (usually oral) and the amount prescribed and duration, you could be looking upwards of $15 for the initial medication.
+Again depending on the type of treatment (usually oral) and the amount prescribed and duration, you could be looking for at least $15 for the initial medication.

 Also keep in mind that your cat will most likely have to have another fecal examine to determine if the worms are gone, so depending on your individual vet, you may have to pay again for the lab work and another office visit.

 It’s Worth the Cost

 Getting your cat tested for intestinal parasites, then taking the appropriate measures to eradicate them is the best plan.
 Cat’s left with worms can become severely ill and can continue to pass on these parasites to other animals.